MicrosoftDocs/cpp-docs/docs/ide-and-tools-for-visual-cpp-development.md

 The code editor is a specialized word processor for C++ source code.
 It color-codes language keywords, method and variable names, and other elements of your code to make the code more readable and easier to understand.

-For more information, see [Writing and refactoring code](ide/writing-and-refactoring-code-cpp.md).
+For more information, see [Writing and refactoring code](build/writing-and-refactoring-code-cpp.md).

 ## Add and edit resources

 The term *resource* includes things such as dialogs, icons, images, localizable strings, splash screens, database connection strings, or any arbitrary data that you want to include in the executable file.

-For more information on adding and editing resources in native desktop C++ projects, see [Working with Resource Files](windows/working-with-resource-files.md).
+For more information on adding and editing resources in native desktop C++ projects, see [Working with Resource Files](../windows/working-with-resource-files.md).

 ## Build (compile and link)

 Choose **Build** > **Build Solution** on the menu bar, or enter the Ctrl+Shift+B key combination to compile and link a project.
 Build errors and warnings are reported in the Error List (Ctrl+\\, E).
 The **Output** Window (Alt+2) shows information about the build process.

-![Output Window and Error List](media/vs2017-output-error-list.png "Visual Studio 2017 Output window and Error List") For more information about MSBuild configurations, see [Set compiler and build properties](build/working-with-project-properties.md).
+![Output Window and Error List](media/vs2017-output-error-list.png "Visual Studio 2017 Output window and Error List") For more information about MSBuild configurations, see [Working with Project Properties](build/working-with-project-properties.md) and [Building C++ Projects in Visual Studio](build/building-cpp-projects-in-visual-studio.md).

 You can also use the compiler (cl.exe) and many other build-related standalone tools such as NMAKE and LIB directly from the command line.
-For more information, see [Build C/C++ code on the command line](build/building-on-the-command-line.md) and [C/C++ Building Reference](build/reference/c-cpp-building-reference.md).
+For more information, see [Build C/C++ code on the command line](../build/building-on-the-command-line.md) and [C/C++ Building Reference](../build/reference/c-cpp-building-reference.md).

 ## Debug